haochehsu/Dissertation-LaTeX-Template/README.md

 #### Online

-For online TeX editing, [download](https://github.com/howardhsumail/Dissertation-Template/archive/refs/heads/main.zip) the template, upload all the files and folders to [Overleaf](https://www.overleaf.com/), and compile the `main.tex`.
+For online TeX editing, [download](https://github.com/howardhsumail/Dissertation-Template/archive/refs/heads/main.zip) the template, upload all the files and folders to [Overleaf](https://www.overleaf.com/), and compile the `main.tex` as demonstraed [here](https://www.overleaf.com/read/ptbfthrmnmrv).

 #### Offline